Huh/Programming4GIS/README.md

 ## Why GitHub?

 Because it is great!
-If you have questions, feature requests or find bugs in the code here you can let me know about it using the Issues tab above, fix it yourself and submit a pull request and of course you can clone all of the code here to use in your own projects.
+If you have questions, feature requests or find bugs in the code here you can let me know about it using the Issues tab above.
+You could even fix it yourself and submit a pull request to help keep the code up to date and running smoothly.
+Of course you can clone all of the code here to use in your own projects and this type of thing is highly encouraged.

 Git is a great tool for version control and GitHub among others have made it easier to use and added lots of value.
+Check out the add-ins, Projects, Wiki and more.

 ## Cheat Sheets